MichaelLangbein/tdl2/backend/data/wiki/math/tla_plus.md

     -   inside a variable block, we use a single `=` for assignment.
     -   variables using `\in` will pick a different member for every run
     -   I think that assignment `==` happens in TLA+ but outside of PlusCal, so all `==` that you need to make should occur before `(*--algorithm`.
-    -   all those variables will be watched in the debug-view, plus an additional `pc` variable, which contains the name of the current label.
+    -   all those variables will be watched in the debug-view, plus an additional `pc` variable, which contains the name of the next label to be executed.
     -   `CONSTANT`: like a variable, but can be configured via the model ui.
 (Actually not pluscal, but TLA+ syntax)

 ## Definitions